St. Mary Cathedral Basilica (Galveston, Texas)

-St. Mary Cathedral Basilica is a Catholic church situated in Galveston, Texas.
-It is the primary cathedral of the Archdiocese of Galveston-Houston and the mother church of Catholics in Texas, as well as a minor basilica.
-Along with the Co-Cathedral of the Sacred Heart in Houston, St. Mary's serves more than 1.5 million Catholics living in the archdiocese.
+St. Mary Cathedral Basilica is a Catholic cathedral in Galveston, Texas.
+It is the primary cathedral of the Archdiocese of Galveston-Houston and the mother church of Catholics in Texas.
+Along with the Co-Cathedral of the Sacred Heart in Houston, Texas, St. Mary's serves over 1.5 million Catholics living in the archdiocese.

+The first church in Galveston, St. Mary, started as a small wooden building in 1842.
+It was replaced in 1848 by the current structure, which became a cathedral when it was dedicated.
+St. Mary was spared significant damage during the hurricane of 1900, but was flooded during Hurricane Ike in 2008.
+After six years of repairs and renovations, it reopened in 2014.
+St. Mary was elevated to the state of a minor basilica in 1979.
+St. Mary became part of Holy Family Parish in 2009.